edyta0106/READMEgenerator/README.md

 edyta0106@gmail.com

-Please email me at the email address listed above and I will get back to you as soon as I can.
+You can reach me at the email address listed above and I will get back to you as soon as I can.